juleznakamoto/a_dark_cave/replit.md

 ### Event System
 - **No Event Creation**: Do not create events, log messages, or narrative elements without explicit instruction from the user.
 Focus only on mechanical aspects (resources, buildings, villagers) unless specifically asked to work on the event system.

+### Dev and Prod Environment
+- There is a dev and a prod environment.
+Secrets end with either _DEV or _PROD.